 - Formulate your “short list” of schools.
-Be sure to plan for “reach”, “target “and “safety” schools according to your academic abilities and the admission criteria of the schools you are considering.
+Be sure to plan for “reach”, “target “and “likely” schools according to your academic abilities and the admission criteria of the schools you are considering.

 - Consult with your parents and/or counselor if you have concerns or questions.